 - Pencil grasp is progressing from a digital pronate grasp to a static tripod grasp.
 They are holding it with their thumb and their fingers, but they’re probably using their wrists or their shoulders to do the work.

-- Copying a cross as well as lines and circles.
+- Copy a cross as well as lines and circles.

 - Learning to imitate squares and diagonal lines.